NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 In this step, you're adding a section to your webpage that provides essential information about your business, including the location, contact details, and operating hours.

 ## 10. **Test your current progress**
-Let's review our progress by viewing the current unstyled webpage in the browser.
+Review your progress by viewing the current unstyled webpage in the browser.

 - [ ] Open your index.html file in the browser and review the current progress